 Making up about 20% of the entire country, Castilla y León is the largest autonomous community in Spain — and the third largest territory in the European Union.
 In fact, the region is larger than some countries, including Portugal and the Netherlands!
-But who knew it, and who knew about Castilla y León and the 8 local specialties you must try?
+But who knew it, and who knew about Castilla y Leon food and these 8 local specialties?
+Experience a whole new level of flavor and texture in each bite.

-While Castilla y León is still fairly under the radar, it has so much to offer.
+While Castilla y León is still fairly under the radar, it has so much to offer and conserves its own traditions.
 This territory is home to 8 World Heritage Sites, with the most popular including the cities of Ávila and Segovia; the ancient rock carvings of Siega Verde near Salamanca; and the legendary Camino de Santiago.

 Besides cultural monuments and UNESCO lists, so much richness of Castilla y León is also represented in its bucolic landscapes, flat heartlands, and fairytale medieval villages.

-Trying to cover Castilla y León in a single article would be impossible, but that doesn’t mean we can’t start somewhere… and there’s no better way to show the region than through its fantastic native dishes and drinks!
+Trying to cover Castilla y León in a single article would be impossible, but that doesn’t mean we can’t start somewhere… and there’s no better way to show the region than through its fantastic culinary delights and wines!

-The unique geography and climate of Castilla y León has forged plenty of gastronomic treasures, from farm-to-table staples like mushrooms and chestnuts to finely cured meats (including the famed Jamón Ibérico!), roasted suckling pig, and a delectable assortment of wines.
+The unique geography and climate of Castilla y León has forged plenty of gastronomic treasures, from farm-to-table staples like mushrooms and chestnuts to finely cured meat (including the famed Jamón Ibérico!), suckling pig (cohinillo asado), garbanzo bean and a delectable assortment of wines.
 And don’t forget probably is the best meat restaurant in the world is here!

 1. The Land of Wild Mushrooms